-Then we were riding next to raiway track, ones that were fenced in.
+Then we were riding next to railway track, ones that were fenced in.
 This is a section that is still operating - the short route of the Heritage Avon Valley Railway Station.
 The station was a major station with many tracks, old locomotives and rolling stock that can still be seen.
-There's even an old dining car parked at one corner still serving as a cafeteeria for tourists and visitors.
+There's even an old dining car parked at one corner still serving as a cafeteria for tourists and visitors.

 Beyond this, out in a open flat meadow was a single lonely bench.
 This was our picnic stop, we will have brunch here and wait for the train.... but no, we would not be riding it.

-While waiting, might as well enjoy the picturisque place.
+While waiting, might as well enjoy the picturesque place.
 It's so green here, and flowers and reed grass peppered the scenery.
 Far away, at the edge of a forest was the St. Marys chruch in Bitton.

 There are bushes here too, some with wild berries growing.
 The girls were just to tempted and had to try out those red mulberries.
 An advice here: best not to eat anything below five feet... often dogs (and men too!) relieve themselves at these bushes .....
 Whoopsie!